harshu151103/Speaker-Recognition-System/README.md

 # Project Overview

 ## Audio Processing
-* The first step involved preparing the raw audio data:
+* The first step involved preparing the raw audio data
-** Loading Audio Files: Each recording from the dataset was loaded for processing.
+* Loading Audio Files: Each recording from the dataset was loaded for processing.
-** Performed Noise reduction, Normalization, applied pre-emphasis filter to each audio recording ** Padding: Audio recordings were padded to the same length to ensure consistent input shapes for model training.
+* Performed Noise reduction, Normalization, applied pre-emphasis filter to each audio recording
+* Padding: Audio recordings were padded to the same length to ensure consistent input shapes for model training.

 ## MFCC Feature Extraction
 * To transform the raw audio signals into meaningful features, Mel-Frequency Cepstral Coefficients (MFCC) were extracted: